Baclofen and Alcohol: What You Need to Know

 • Multiple sclerosis

-Yet over the past decade, an increasing number of people have used baclofen for alcohol withdrawal and alcohol cravings.
+Yet over the past decade, an increasing number of people have used this medication for withdrawal and cravings.

-This phenomenon can be traced to the experience of Dr. Olivier Ameisen, who discovered and studied baclofen and alcohol in the early 2000s.
+This phenomenon can be traced to the experience of Dr. Olivier Ameisen, who discovered and studied this in the early 2000s.
 Dr. Ameisen used high-dose baclofen to transform himself from a fifth-a-day alcoholic into a teetotaler with no cravings.

 Can Baclofen Be Taken With Alcohol?

-Some research has shown that heavy social drinkers tolerate baclofen well in combination with alcohol.
+Some research has shown that heavy social drinkers tolerate this medication well in combination with alcohol.
 One study states that, “Baclofen alone has minimal abuse liability in heavy social drinkers and baclofen is relatively well tolerated and safe when given in combination with intoxicating doses of alcohol.” ()

-However, there have been case reports of people experiencing serious side effects from mixing baclofen and alcohol, including seizures. (source) Baclofen and alcohol both act on the same neurotransmitter systems, meaning that side effects from taking either may be more pronounced in combination.
+However, there have been case reports of people experiencing serious side effects from mixing baclofen and alcohol, including seizures. (source) Both act on the same neurotransmitter systems, meaning that side effects from taking either may be more pronounced in combination.

-Since baclofen may prove useful in ameliorating alcohol withdrawal, it’s best to use a minimum effective dosage while attempting to quit drinking rather than combining them.
-Combining baclofen and alcohol for recreational purposes is not recommended.
+Since this medication may prove useful in ameliorating withdrawal, it’s best to use a minimum effective dosage while attempting to quit drinking rather than combining them.
+Combining these for recreational purposes is not recommended.

-Like alcohol and benzodiazepines, baclofen activates GABA receptors in the brain.
+Like alcohol and benzodiazepines, this medication activates GABA receptors in the brain.
 GABA is an inhibitory neurotransmitter associated with feelings of calm.
-The difference with baclofen is that it activates GABA-B receptors rather than GABA-A receptors.
+The difference with this is that it activates GABA-B receptors rather than GABA-A receptors.

 • Alcohol – Stimulates GABA-A and GABA-B receptors